• Skip to main content

 Notes

 To cook the potatoes in the microwave, prick them with a fork and microwave for five minutes.
 Then, turn them over and cook for another five minutes or until the potatoes are very soft when squeezed.
-Allow to cool for a few minutes, and scoop out and mash the flesh.
+Cool for a few minutes, and scoop out and mash the flesh.

-You can substitute canned sweet potatoes in this recipe.
-Be sure to drain, rinse and mash them well before adding them to the batter.
+You can substitute canned sweet potatoes or yams in this recipe.
+Drain, rinse, and mash them well before adding them to the batter.
 You will need two cups of mashed potatoes.

-For convenience, I use a frozen pre-made deep-dish pie crust in this recipe.
+I use a frozen pre-made deep-dish pie crust in this recipe for convenience.
 Feel free to make your own using your favorite pie crust recipe, or try this fool-proof pie crust recipe from the Pudge Factor.

 If you use a purchased crust, don’t forget to place the unbaked pie on a cookie sheet before putting it in the oven.
-By itself, the aluminum pie pan is flimsy and may bend when you put it in or take it out of the oven.
+The aluminum pie pan is flimsy and may bend when you put it in or remove it from the oven.

 When the pie is done, the filling will puff up slightly, but once it starts cooling, it will flatten out.